About Green Hedges School

 We invite our community to work together to create a climate of mutual respect.
 We lean into the sometimes complex and challenging conversations about inclusivity because we believe that the growth of a community and learner is continual, and striking a careful balance between individuality and community can be difficult work.
 We are committed to this ongoing and ever-changing process.

 The DEI statement and the work of the committee will guide our work moving forward to support our students, faculty, and families.
-Racism, police brutality, and the unnecessary and tragic deaths of African American men solidify the fact that our DEI work is vital.
 It falls on us as a school community to move out of our comfort zones and do the hard work of difficult conversations, understanding, and ultimately, allyship.

 Anti-racism Resources for White People: A compilation of resources for white people and parents to deepen our work in anti-racism.